Extending edge colorings of distance-3 matchings in the Cartesian product of graphs: Admissible edge-colorings of the Cartesian product of bipartite graphs

+Since all cases lead to a contradiction, our assumption was false: the distance cannot decrease below 3 in the regularized version. \end{proof}

-\begin{proof}[Proof of Theorem \ref{general}] We can color the components of the graph one by one, so we may assume that the graph is connected.
-Let $G=G_1 \square \dots \square G_k$ be used in the following.
+\begin{proof}[Proof of Theorem \ref{general}] Since the components of the graph can be colored independently, we may assume that $G = G_1 \square \cdots \square G_k$ is connected.
 Consider a canonical coloring of the graph $G$.
-This is a proper coloring with $\Delta(G)$ colors, but is usually not an admissible coloring.
+This is a proper coloring with $\Delta(G)$ colors, though it is not necessarily an admissible coloring.
 Now, we modify the coloring step by step, preserving the number of colors and ensuring that the coloring is proper.
 If a precolored edge has the correct color, then we will not change it.
 If the prescribed color of a precolored edge is not its color in the canonical coloring, then we will correct it by some local operations.
 So, we finally get an admissible coloring.

 We may assume that the graphs $G_i$ are regular according to Lemma \ref{regularization}.
 Notice that if this new graph has an admissible coloring, then its restriction for $G$ is an admissible coloring, too.